-The scheme does not fall within any National Scenic Areas (NSA) (SiteLink).
+The schemes do not fall within any National Parks (NP) or National Scenic Areas (NSA) (SiteLink).

-The Landscape Character Type (LCT) within the scheme extent is given as Upland Strath (LCT No. 127) (Scottish Landscape Character Types).
-The Upland Strath LCT key characteristics are:
+The Landscape Character Type (LCT) within the scheme extents is given as both Broad Forested Strath (LCT No. 235) (Landscape Character Types), and Rugged Massif - Lochaber (LCT No. 238), which have the following key characteristics: